Amsterdam/design-system/documentation/code-reviews.md

 ### Set a title

 Write an English title, avoiding jargon.
-This phrase has a broad audience as we use PR titles to compile release notes.
+This phrase should be easy to understand, as we use PR titles to compile release notes.

 ### Describe your approach